facebookREIT ETFs: The Ultimate Singaporean Guide to Investing in 'Em

 It is also the first-ever ETF focusing on Asia Pacific REITs.

-This ETF follows a smart beta strategy that ranks and weights the underlying REITs according to total dividends paid in the last 12 months, with an aim of enhancing returns above that of traditional market-cap weighted ETFs.
+This ETF follows a smart beta strategy that ranks and weights the underlying REITs according to total dividends paid in the last 12 months, with the aim of enhancing returns above that of traditional market-cap-weighted ETFs.

-Phillip SGX APAC Dividend Leaders REIT ETF, which has 30 constituents, tracks the iEdge APAC ex Japan Dividend Leaders REIT Index.
+Phillip SGX APAC Dividend Leaders REIT ETF tracks the iEdge APAC ex-Japan Dividend Leaders REIT Index.

-In terms of geographical allocation, most of the REITs in the ETF are concentrated in Australia, followed by Singapore, and Hong Kong.
+Regarding geographical allocation, most of the REITs in the ETF are concentrated in Australia, followed by Singapore and Hong Kong.

 NikkoAM-StraitsTrading Asia Ex Japan REIT ETF